Interstellar dust production, destruction and effects of dust depletion in galaxies

+Following on the methods developed by Calura et al. \cite{calura2009} and Grieco et al. \cite{grieco2014} to constrain the nature of GRB hosts, Palla et al. \cite{palla2020} (P20) continued the exploitation of chemical evolution models for galaxies of different morphological types to constrain the nature and the SF history of GRB DLAs.
+As for the sample of GRB hosts, P20 considered systems with a quite large number of observed abundances and which include the five afterglow spectra studied previously with chemical evolution models of galaxies of various morphological types \cite{calura2009,grieco2014}, plus a couple of systems never considered before, namely GRB 120815A \cite{kruehler2013} and GRB 161023A \cite{deugarte2018}.
+Their decision to re-include data already used in previous studies is to compare the results obtained with older prescriptions with their new, more up-to-date ones.

 Motivated by the growing evidence of LGRBs detected in dusty hosts \cite{hunt2014,perley2017} the models of P20 included also an improved treatment of dust depletion, including more accurate prescriptions for dust yields and more physically-motivated recipes for accretion and destruction \cite{asano2013}.
-As for the set of chemical elements considered in the models, the one of P20 incldes H, He, C, N, $\alpha-$elements, Fe, Ni, Zn.
+As for the set of chemical elements considered in the models, the one of P20 includes H, He, C, N, $\alpha-$elements, Fe, Ni, Zn.
 P20 excluded from their study the observed abundances of C and O as they were lower or upper limits or estimates affected by biases, such as line saturation or blending.